Sqlninja user manual

 2.6 upload

-Keep in mind that a lot of things can go wrong here: if a single line of the debug script fails to get uploaded, the executable will not be correctly generated.
+Keep in mind that a lot of things can go wrong here: if a single line of the encoded file fails to get uploaded, the executable will not be correctly generated.
 Therefore, at the end of the process sqlninja checks whether the executable file is there, and if it is not it also tries to figure out how many lines have been uploaded: this should provide some hints on what went wrong.
-For instance, in a work engagement it came out that the resulting number of lines was exactly twice the correct value, meaning that each injected query was executed twice.
+For instance, during a pen-test it turned out that the resulting number of lines was exactly twice the correct value, meaning that each injected query was executed twice.
 The trick was to create a temporary table that acted as a counter, appending the line to the script file only when the counter was even.

 2.7 dirshell